inspec/inspec-aws/README.md

 # InSpec for AWS

+* **Project State: Maintained**

+For more information on project states and SLAs, see [this documentation](https://github.com/chef/chef-oss-practices/blob/master/repo-management/repo-states.md).

 This InSpec resource pack uses the AWS Ruby SDK v3 and provides the required resources to write tests for resources in AWS.

 ## Prerequisites